-While it is possible to use Cell to write complete programs (or at least it would be, if it provided a comprehensive I/O library), that's not what the language is designed for.
-The Cell compiler is actually a code generator: it outputs a C++ source file, which you can then include in an existing C++ application.
-For each automaton in your Cell code, the compiler produces a corresponding C++ class that allows you to instantiate and interact with those automata, by doing things like sending messages to, invoking methods on and reading, saving and restoring the state of a relational automata, or setting the inputs and being notified of changes in the values of the outputs of a reactive one.
+Although Cell is, in and of itself, a general-purpose language, that can be used to write complete programs (the Cell compiler, for example, is entirely written in Cell), that's not what it is designed for.
+It is, instead, meant to be used as a domain-specific language, that complements your primary language, instead of replacing it.
+The Cell compiler is actually a code generator: it outputs a source file in any of the supported target languages, which you can then include in an existing application.
+For each automaton in your Cell code, the compiler produces a corresponding native class that allows you to instantiate and interact with those automata, by doing things like sending messages to, invoking methods on and reading, saving and restoring the state of a relational automaton, or setting the inputs and being notified of changes in the values of the outputs of a reactive one.

 The reason Cell was designed to be a domain-specific language, and its compiler to be a code generator, should be obvious.
 Choosing the main language for your application has usually more to do with the tools, libraries and support that are available for it than it has with the language itself, and one generally has to be, by necessity, very conservative there.
 But a domain-specific language that integrates with your primary language, instead of replacing it, stands a much better chance of actually being useful, as it can be adopted gradually, and only when, and to the extent that, it provides a clear advantage.
 It's just another tool in your toolbox.
-You can start by identifying a small part of your application that could benefit from being written in Cell: it could be a viable alternative, for example, to an embedded SQL database for small amounts of persistent data, providing a better data model, full programmability, a better interface with the host language and, once the implementation has matured, probably better performance.
+You can start by identifying a small part of your application that could benefit from being written in Cell: it could be a viable alternative, for example, to an in-memory embedded SQL database, providing a better data model, full programmability, a better interface with the host language and the performance of a compiled, statically typed language.
 Or it could be used to implement a reactive subsystem of your application, as an alternative to a reactive library, or to the tedious (and error-prone) hand-coded propagation of changes.
 These are just examples.
 Cell is nothing if not different: its strengths and weaknesses don't have a lot of overlap with those of more conventional languages, and object-oriented ones in particular, and there's no shortage of areas where it can complement them effectively.